mapped/helm-charts/charts/temporal/README.md

     --set prometheus.enabled=false \
     --set grafana.enabled=false \
     --set elasticsearch.enabled=false \
-    --set kafka.enabled=false \
     temporaltest . --timeout 15m
 ```

 This configuration consumes limited resources and it is useful for small scale tests (such as using minikube).

-Below is an example of an enviroment installed in this configuration:
+Below is an example of an environment installed in this configuration:

 ```
 $ kubectl get pods